docusign/docusign-esign-csharp-client/README.md

 License
 ----------

-The DocuSign NuGet Client is licensed under the [DocuSign NuGet Client License](LICENSE).
+The DocuSign .NET Client is licensed under the [DocuSign .NET Client License](LICENSE).